How to Choose a Life Insurance Beneficiary

 - Tertiary – Tertiary means of the third order.
 Therefore, the tertiary beneficiary is third in line to receive the policy death benefit.
 As with the contingent beneficiary, the tertiary beneficiary’s receiving the death benefit is contingent upon the absence of both a primary and a contingent beneficiary.
 It’s not very common to name a tertiary beneficiary on a term life insurance policy.
 In fact, most life insurance applications don’t even include a tertiary beneficiary section.

-So far we’ve talked about a beneficiary in the singular form.
-But you can certainly designate multiple beneficiaries of each type for your policy.
-For example, you can have two primary beneficiaries and three contingent beneficiaries.
+So far we’ve talked about a primary beneficiary in the singular form.
+But you can certainly designate multiple primary and contingent beneficiaries of each type for your policy.
+For example, when it comes to the primary beneficiary vs contingent beneficiary, you can have two primary beneficiaries and three contingent beneficiaries.
 Or you can have five primary beneficiaries and no contingent beneficiaries.
 There are no limits to the number of beneficiaries you designate, as long as each one has an insurable interest.

-When selecting multiple beneficiaries, you’ll need to make sure the percentage split between all beneficiaries in a category total up to 100 percent.
+When selecting multiple beneficiaries, you’ll need to make sure the primary percentage / contingent percentage split between all beneficiaries in a category total up to 100 percent.
 If you designate one primary beneficiary to receive 50 percent of the death benefit, the remaining primary beneficiaries combined must receive the remaining 50 percent.

-This table shows two examples of splitting the death benefit among multiple beneficiaries.
+This primary vs contingent beneficiary table shows two examples of splitting the death benefit among multiple beneficiaries.

 If you do add multiple beneficiaries, you can also add a special designation to ensure the policy death benefit goes where you want it to.